sDaCoder/finstra-suprava/README.md

 2. **Start the Frontend Server**
    - Open a new terminal/command prompt
    - Activate the virtual environment in this terminal too
-   - Navigate to the frontend directory:
+   - Navigate to the frontend_cb directory:
      ```bash
-     cd Finstra/frontend
+     cd frontend_cb
      ```
    - Start the Python HTTP server:
      ```bash